 people are currently facing acute food insecurity

-In the last two years, the number of people affected by acute food insecurity has risen by
+From 2019 to 2022, the number of people affected by acute food insecurity has risen by more than

 1 US dollar